alandefreitas/scistats/docs/examples/data-processing/outliers.md

 ---
 # Outliers

-> b o8 Work in progress
+> ⚠️ Work in progress